 4. “I have a toothache and a fever”

 A toothache accompanied by a fever can often signify a tooth infection.
 As already mentioned, an infection can cause serious health risks if not treated immediately.
 Call our office right away if you begin to have these symptoms together.

 5. “My tooth has a large cavity (decay)”

-If your have a tooth that has a large amount of decay (also called a cavity), it will require the removal of all decay and a filing.
-Otherwise the tooth could be subject to nerve damage, and will need root canal therapy.
+If you have a tooth that has a large amount of decay (also called a cavity), it will require the removal of all decay and a filing.
+Otherwise, the tooth could be subject to nerve damage and will need root canal therapy.
 Decay in a tooth will continue to spread if it is not properly disposed of and filled.
 If the decay spreads into the nerve of the tooth, that tooth can no longer be restored by a filling alone.

 Within the following week after your initial treatment, we will schedule a secondary appointment to finish the treatment.
 During the second visit, a permanent filling will be applied on top of the tooth to prevent reinfection.